 North Carolina state law limits how much attorneys can charge their clients in workplace injury cases.
 Typically, an attorney takes a percentage of their client’s final case award.
 When you hire a workers’ compensation attorney, they can only take a specific amount of your final case award determined by the total value of the case.
 This ensures the client does not pay more in legal fees than they obtain from their case award.

 If you suffered a workplace injury because of the actions of a third party, you may not be able to sue your employer, but you can file a personal injury claim against the third party.
 This can help you recover any damages that workers’ compensation won’t cover, like your pain and suffering.
 North Carolina law allows you to seek full compensation for all your economic losses and appropriate compensation for non-economic damages like physical pain and emotional distress.

 A good lawyer can significantly improve the outcome of your pursuit of benefits after a workplace injury in the Morganton, NC area.
 They can make it much easier to file for benefits and increase your chance of success with the claim.
 They can also help you determine whether you have grounds for additional legal action that may enhance your recovery.
 It is always worth investing in legal counsel you can trust after a workplace injury.

-Helton, Cody & Associates know how damaging any workplace injury can be and the challenges injured workers face in their recovery efforts.
+Law Office of Lyndon R. Helton, PLLC know how damaging any workplace injury can be and the challenges injured workers face in their recovery efforts.
 Whether you need help filing a workers’ compensation claim, a personal injury suit, or a combination of legal actions in response to a recent workplace injury, we can help.
 Contact us today to schedule your consultation with a Morganton workers’ compensation attorney.